-Prepare for Allergy Awareness Week with our Anaphylaxis Awareness course
+Prepare for Allergy Attacks with Anaphylaxis Awareness course

 The 22nd April marks the start of Allergy Awareness Week and this is the ideal time to encourage staff to voice any allergies they may have in order to decrease exposure in the workplace.
 Where serious allergies are present we offer a comprehensive Anaphylaxis Awareness course for the workplace.
 Receiving this training would give anyone who finds themselves with an allergy emergency the confidence to deal with the situation effectively – possibly even saving a life.

 Allergies can strike at any time and for the 21 million allergy sufferers in the UK, these could prove fatal.
 Whether at home, at work or out socialising, there is a constant risk of exposure for those with allergies.
 Recent estimates show that 1 in 3 people in the UK have at least 1 allergy, and 1 in 6 suffer from more than one allergy.

 Allergies range from the common – hayfever or seasonal allergic rhinitis is the most widespread allergy in the UK to the more serious – some allergies such as those to peanuts or shellfish can result in death.
 It is vital that allergy sufferers have quick access to good First Aid which can make the difference between a life lost and a life saved.